Bible Study on Fear: How God Responds to Your Fear

 “Then the angel of the Lord told her, ‘Go back to your mistress and submit to her.’
 The angel added, ‘I will increase your descendants so much that they will be too numerous to count.’
 The angel of the Lord also said to her: ‘You are now pregnant and you will give birth to a son.
 You shall name him Ishmael, for the Lord has heard of your misery.”
 (Genesis 16:9-11)

-“Help me not to fear” – God responds by carrying out “His Will”
+God responds to our fear by still carrying out “His Will.”

 Sometimes I fear that I won’t be obedient and “God’s will” won’t happen.
 (Feel free to laugh.)
 Friends, we don’t hold that kind of power.
 We can be afraid and even resist God, but He’ll continue to pursue a relationship with us and point us in our ordained direction.